 - Salt to taste

 - Start by preparing the roux.
 Heat oil and butter in a dutch oven or heavy bottomed pot and add flour.
-Cook the flour while stirring fairly regularly on a medium flame for 20 minutes till it gradually deepens in colour to the colour of peanut butter.
-It’s important to keep stirring so that the flour doesn’t stick to the bottom or burn (watch the video above to see how the flour changes colour as it cooks).
+Cook the flour while stirring fairly regularly on a medium flame for 20 minutes till it gradually deepens in color to the color of peanut butter.
+It's important to keep stirring so that the flour doesn't stick to the bottom or burn (watch the video above to see how the flour changes color as it cooks).

-- Once the roux has reached the desired colour, add the bayleaf, onions, celery and capsicum and stir for two to three minutes till the onions are tender.
+- Once the roux has reached the desired color, add the bayleaf, onions, celery and capsicum and stir for two to three minutes till the onions are tender.
 Add garlic and slowly start adding shrimp stock while stirring continuously till the mixture thickens a little and comes to a boil.

 - Stir in crushed tomatoes or tomato puree, cajun seasoning and salt (if using) along with sausages and okra.
 Mix this well and bring this to a boil.
 Once the stew starts boiling, reduce the flame and cover and let it simmer for 15 minutes or till the okra is cooked and not slimy anymore.

 - Add shrimp to the pot, simmer for 8-10 minutes and turn off the flame. (if using smaller or larger sized shrimp, cooking time will vary slightly).
 Top with chopped parsley and serve hot.
 This gumbo keeps for days and leftovers taste even better!

 - Don't burn the roux: If you don't have a heavy bottomed pot, make the roux in a cast iron skillet or heavy bottomed pan and then transfer it to a regular soup pot.
 The key is to keep the flour from burning or sticking to the bottom.

-- Green Bell Peppers: I love the taste and flavour that green bell peppers add.
+- Green Bell Peppers: I love the taste and flavor that green bell peppers add.
 They add a sharpness without being spicy.
 Avoid using yellow or red bell peppers because they are sweeter in taste.

-- Sausages: My favourite sausages to use in gumbo are andouille but if you can’t get your hands on them, use any variety of pork sausages you like.
+- Sausages: My favorite sausages to use in gumbo are andouille but if you can't get your hands on them, use any variety of pork sausages you like.